agda/agda/doc/user-manual/language/type-based-termination-checking.rst

     runSPν spν s = runSPμ (SPν.force spν) s

 In the second clause, the list of copatterns contains a coinductive projection ``tl``.
-This means that if ``runSPμ`` defines a stream of depth ``n``, then the body ``runSPμ (SPν.force spν) s`` must define a stream of depth ``m < n``.
+This implies that if ``runSPμ`` defines a stream of depth ``n``, then the body ``runSPμ (SPν.force spν) s`` must define a stream of depth ``m < n``.
 Since ``runSPμ`` is not wrapped into any projection, Agda assumes that this corecursive call defines a stream of depth ``m``, which means that this clause cannot be unfolded infinitely.

 In the third clause, there are no coinductive projections among copatterns.
 If ``runSPμ`` defines a stream of depth ``n``, here Agda assumes that ``runSPμ (f (s .hd)) (s .tl)`` also defines a stream of depth ``n``.
 This fact alone is not enough to prove termination: after all, the definition of ``runSPμ`` can be unfolded to the third clause infinitely, since ``n`` does not decrease during unfolding.
-However, ``runSPμ`` has also an inductive argument, which decreases with each call.
-It means that the third clause preserves the depth of the defined stream, but it decreases the inductive size of the accepted ``SPμ``.
+However, ``runSPμ`` also has an inductive argument, which decreases with each call.
+It means that the third clause preserves the depth of the defined stream but decreases the inductive size of the accepted ``SPμ``.

-Now we see that the unfolding of the first clause strictly decreases the depth of the stream, and the unfolding of the second clause preserves the depth of the stream, but strictly decreases the inductive size of ``SPμ``.
+Now we see that the unfolding of the first clause strictly decreases the depth of the stream, and the unfolding of the second clause preserves the depth of the stream but strictly decreases the inductive size of ``SPμ``.
 This kind of lexicographical induction allows Agda to deduce that ``runSPμ`` terminates.

-In general, if there is a set of mutually-inductive-coinductive datatypes, then the type-based checker provides the following encoding for them: there is a common size variable for all definitions that corresponds to coinductive part of the definition, and this variable can be decreased only by a coinductive projection.
-For inductive datatypes, there is additionally another size variable, that corresponds to the inductive part of the definition, and it can be decreased only by pattern-matching on an inductive constructor.
+In general, if there is a set of mutually-inductive-coinductive datatypes, then the type-based checker provides the following encoding for them: there is a common size variable for all definitions that corresponds to the coinductive part of the definition, and this variable can be decreased only by a coinductive projection.
+For inductive datatypes, there is additionally another size variable that corresponds to the inductive part of the definition, and it can be decreased only by pattern-matching on an inductive constructor.
 This encoding can be represented in terms of Agda's sized types:

 ::